flybywiresim/website/src/posts/a32nx-flight-model.md

 We are currently fine-tuning the landing gear drag to better match climb, cruise, and descent data for gear down operations.
 The results of our WIP tuning are included in the tables below.
 We expect to add these changes to the A32NX soon - we will start testing these in the Experimental version, then once they are sufficiently tested and stable we will publish it to the Development version, and eventually to our Stable releases.

+We've also paid ample attention to the overall flying qualities -- such as including correct pitch changes ("ballooning") occurring with certain flap and spoiler deployment/retraction, accurate roll response, and we corrected the excessive pitch sensitivity that afflicts many MSFS airplanes.

 We hope to continue bringing the best and most accurate flight model of the A320neo to Microsoft Flight Simulator.